-It's taken me years, but -- glory be! -- I'm finally getting an easy Strawberry Shortcake recipe up for y'all on the ol' blog!
+It's taken me years, but -- glory be! -- I'm finally getting my Homemade Strawberry Shortcake recipe up for y'all on the ol' blog!
 Because, let's be honest...if this isn't the quintessential summer dessert, I'm not sure what is.

 Now, I knew that if I was going to share a Strawberry Shortcake recipe, it had to be three things: